On this page:

 This page includes links to files in non-HTML format.
 See Plugins, Viewers, and Other Tools for more information.

-The Commission's regulations (10 CFR Part 55) require the personnel who operate a reactor to have either a Reactor Operator or a Senior Operator license issued by the NRC.
+The Commission's regulations in 10 CFR Part 55 require personnel who operate a reactor to have either a Reactor Operator or a Senior Operator license issued by the NRC.
 Reactor Operators are licensed to operate the reactor under most routine conditions without supervision.
-However, Senior Operator must be present to supervise operation of the reactor during some non-routine plant conditions.
+However, a Senior Operator must be present to supervise operation of the reactor during some non-routine plant conditions.
 In addition, Senior Operators are usually responsible for plant conditions during emergencies.

-To ensure that they have the required knowledge, skills and abilities to control the reactor during both routine evolutions and emergencies the NRC prepares and administers both a comprehensive written examination and a hands-on operating test to all candidates for a new reactor operator or senior operator license.
-These examinations are designed to measure the candidate's qualifications to operate the reactor and are based on the requirements of Commission's regulations (in 10 CFR Part 55).
-The NRC issues licenses for six-year periods.
+To ensure that these operators have the required knowledge, skills and abilities to control the reactor during both routine evolutions and emergencies, the NRC staff prepares and administers both a comprehensive written examination and a hands-on operating test to all candidates for a new reactor operator or senior operator license.
+These examinations are designed to measure the candidate's qualifications to operate the reactor and are based on the requirements of Commission's regulations.
+The NRC issues licenses for six-year period.

 Once licensed, operators and senior operators are required to maintain their expertise.
-Each facility is required to maintain a Requalification Program, covering both refresher training (material covered during initial licensing) and training on systems recently changed.
-The training program is divided into two year cycles and requires a comprehensive written examination, and annual operating tests.
+Each facility is required to maintain a Operator Training and Requalification Program, covering both refresher training (material covered during initial licensing) and training on systems recently changed.
+The training program is divided into two-year cycle and requires a comprehensive written examination, and annual operating tests.
 These examinations are administered by the facility staff.
-At the end of the six year period, operators and senior operators are required to submit a renewal application to keep their license.
-As part of their application, the applicant must certify satisfactory participation in the Requalification Program.
+At the end of the six-year period, operators and senior operators are required to submit a renewal application to keep their license.
+As part of the application, the applicant must certify satisfactory participation in the Operator Training and Requalification Program.